lsrcz/grisette/README.md

 - We define the arithmetic language.
 The language is _symbolic_:
   - its syntax tree represents a set of concrete syntax trees (i.e., representing a program space), and
-  - its interpreter accepts such symbolic syntax trees, and interpret all represented concrete syntax trees.
+  - its interpreter accepts such symbolic syntax trees (program spaces), and interpret all represented concrete syntax trees to symbolic formulas.
 - We define the candidate program space of the synthesizer by creating a particular symbolic syntax tree.
 The synthesizer will search the space of concrete trees for a solution.
 - We interpret the symbolic syntax tree and pass the resulting constraints to the solver.
-If a solution exists, the solver returns a concrete tree that agrees with the input-out example.
+If a solution exists, the solver returns a concrete tree that agrees with the input-output example.

 ### Defining the Arithmetic Language